Gardening is fun! However, it’s not always easy for many beginners to start.

 10. Understand Your Frost Dates

-Planting too late or early in the season can be catastrophic.
+Planting too late or early can be catastrophic.

 Okay, I’m sorry for using that word.
 Well, I’m not sorry.
 Winks